 Other practices that will improve the safety of the racehorse include the development of a consistent protocol for pre-race examinations by regulatory veterinarians as well as uniform criteria for scratching horses.
-Currently there is variation in these procedures among the 38 racing jurisdictions.
+In one epidemiologic paper in 1999 reporting on musculoskeletal injuries occurring in Quarter Horses racing in Texas and New Mexico, it was found that a pre-race inspection could help decrease catastrophic injury and that two-year olds were not at more risk to sustain an injury than were older horses.
+Currently there is variation in these procedures among the 25 racing jurisdictions.
 There also is lack of uniformity in reporting racehorse injuries, particularly those that occur during morning workouts.
 Judicious application of a standardized reporting system will increase the racing industry's ability to monitor and address racing and training injuries.